-- 1. If you reach 75 years of age (from your 75th birthday) - 2.
-If you are 75 years of age or older and move into Tokyo (enter Japan) from another area (A notification form must be filed.) - 3.
-If you are 65 years of age or older and are confirmed by the Tokyo Metropolitan Association of Medical Care Services for Older Senior Citizens as having a designated level of disability (An application form must be filed.) - 4.
-If other conditions, such as the termination of public financial assistance for everyday living, apply (A notification form must be filed.)
+- 1. If you are 75 years of age or older and move into Tokyo (enter Japan) from another area - If you are 65 years of age or older and are confirmed by the Tokyo Metropolitan Association of Medical Care Services for Older Senior Citizens as having a designated level of disability - 3.
+If other conditions, such as the termination of public financial assistance for everyday living, apply Note: Individuals who turn 75 are automatically enrolled in the Medical Care System for the Older Senior Citizen, so you don't need to go through any enrollment procedures. - Withdrawal Procedure - 1.
+If you move out of Tokyo (leave Japan) or return to your home country - 2.

-If you lose your eligibility for membership, you must return your health insurance card.

-- 1. If you move out of Tokyo (leave Japan) or return to your home country (A notification form must be filed.) - 2.
 If a member dies - 3.
-If you are between 65 and 74 years of age and no longer have a designated level of disability or if you request to withdraw your application to have your disability confirmed.
-(Note: You must submit a withdrawal application form.) - 4.
-If other conditions, such as you start receiving public financial assistance for everyday living, apply (A notification form must be filed.)
+If you are between 65 and 74 years of age and no longer have a designated level of disability or if you request to withdraw your application to have your disability confirmed. - 4.
+If other conditions, such as you start receiving public financial assistance for everyday living, apply